acf-quizbowl/acf-quizbowl.github.io/contact.md

 permalink: /contact/
 last_updated: March 10, 2021
 ---
 This page lists the best methods for contacting ACF; if you know which officer you would like to contact, you may email the officer directly.
-Otherwise, if you fill out the contact form below you will be directed to an officer who can help
+Otherwise, if you fill out the contact form below you will be directed to an officer who can help.

 <!-- delete this whole page? -->